Raven9mordant/TTD_random-pick/READ ME.md

-# Python TTD Random Pilgrim Picker
+# TTD Random Pilgrim Picker

 ## 📌 Project Overview
 The **Python TTD Random Pilgrim Picker** is a tool designed to randomly select a specified number of pilgrims while ensuring that the same individuals are not selected again within a 3-month period.
 The project uses **SQLite** as a database to store selections and a **Flask-based web interface** to display results.